Moraine Lake's turquoise waters surrounded by mountains

 Do they offer a sunrise trip: No

-Starting at 8 am and 1 pm, you can plan a trip to both Moraine Lake and Lake Louise that lasts around 4.25 hours.
+Starting at 7 AM, 8 AM, 1 PM, and 3 PM , you can visit both Moraine Lake and Lake Louise on a trip that lasts around 4.25 hours.

 The bus seats 24 passengers, so it’s a fairly small tour group.
 There are various Banff hotel pick-up locations.